-7.In the past firefighters used "dipping pens". to ski alone across railways grew and went used leather buckets and School was very strict.
-Antarctica. to more places. wore leather helmets.
-7. Children didn't use 7.Although we can 6.
-We can find out about Today they have safety computers in school until compare explorers, there seaside holidays in the equipment to protect the 1980s. are differences in how past from a range of them and have fire and where they travelled. sources including engines to help them get photographs, film to fires quickly. recordings, postcards, letters, diaries, paintings, books and first- hand accounts (talking to people).
+n the past firefighters used "dipping pens". to ski alone across promenade.
+Children

+use ed leather buckets and School was very strict.
+Antarctica. played on the sand and

+wo ore leather helmets.
+7. Children didn't use 7.Although we can watched Punch and Judy

+Tod day they have safety computers in school until compare explorers, there shows.
+If they wanted to

+equ uipment to protect the 1980s. are differences in how go swimming, they got

+the em and have fire and where they travelled. changed in a special hut

+eng gines to help them get called a bathing machine.

+tof fires quickly.
+4. Our parents and

+grandparents did some of

+the things that we can do

+today: play with fishing

+nets and buckets and

+spaces, eat ice-cream and

+watch Punch and Judy

+shows.
+People used to

+send postcards about

+their trips.

+5. We can find out about

+seaside holidays in the

+past from a range of

+sources: photographs,

+films, postcards, letters,

+diaries, paintings, books

+& first-hand accounts.